The best types of roofing material for Ohio

 Tiles or slates?

-Glass roof tiles are a fun way to bring more light into your home but solar roof tiles are a really exciting prospect too.
-Granted, this option is more expensive than a standard roof but you’ll make energy savings over a long period to balance out the initial cost.
+Glass roof tiles are a fun way to bring more light into your home, but solar roof tiles are a really exciting prospect too.
+Granted, this option is more expensive than a standard roof, however you’ll make energy savings over a long period to balance out the initial cost.

 Close up view of metal roof cladding